sarbagya42/wordit.github.io/README.md

-This is a WORDLE type game that requires you to guess a word within 6 tries.
+This is a WORDLE type game that requires you to guess a random word within 6 tries.